RioNG05/Smart-Urban-Management-System/README.md

 # Smart Urban Management System

-This is the Smart Urban System project.
+This is the Smart Urban Management System project.

 ## Quick Start